Count Dracula: Modern and postmodern analyses of the character

 Stoker's detailed notes reveal he was well aware of the ethnic and geopolitical differences between the Roumanians/Wallachs/Wallachians, descendants of the Dacians, and the Székelys/Szeklers, allies of the Magyars or Hungarians, whose interests were opposed to that of the Wallachians.
 In the novel's original typewritten manuscript, the Count speaks of throwing off the "Austrian yoke", which corresponds to the Szekler political point of view.
 This expression is crossed out and replaced by "Hungarian yoke" (as appearing in the printed version), which matches the historical perspective of the Wallachians.
 Some take this to mean that Stoker opted for the Wallachian, not the Szekler interpretation, thus lending more consistency to his count's Romanian identity.
 Although not identical to Vlad III, the vampire is portrayed as one of the "Dracula race".

+In 2015, literary scholar Álvaro García Marín wrote that although Serbian and Eastern European revenants have been proposed as the origin of the literary vampire and Count Dracula, the Greek vrykolakas was a prior and likely more prominent source in the West during the sixteenth and seventeenth centuries.
+Early vampire fictions, including John William Polidori's The Vampyre (the first vampire novel and a precursor to Dracula), were inspired by the Greek vrykolakas and featured the vampire acting for the first time in Greece.
+Marín suggests that, if judged from the perspective of a Western European in 1730 or 1820, Dracula should have been a Greek, rather than Transylvanian.
+However, this Greek origin was later repressed and downplayed because Greece was already seen as one of Europe's cultural origins, and writers, instead, preferred to give the vampire a more distant "Eastern" origin rather than a Greek one.